 Rear-facing Until at Least Age 2

 Experts agree that you should keep your child rear-facing until at least age 2.
+The American Academy of Pediatrics (AAP), as well as the National Highway Transportation Safety Administration (NHTSA), both recommend you keep your baby rear-facing as long as as your seat allows, and at least until 2 years of age.
 A study published in Injury Prevention in 2007 showed that the rear-facing position resulted in 5.3 times lower risk of death or serious injury in a car accident compared to forward facing for children age 1-2 years old.

-In order to collect this information, we have performed extensive tests on each seat over several months under the guidance and supervision of a National Highway Transportation Safety Administration (NHTSA) certified Child Passenger Safety (CPS) Technician.
-We developed a set of comprehensive tests derived from our infant seat review testing process and use these in conjunction with the crash test data to determine how well seats performed in daily use and in terms of the measured forces of impact recorded during crash tests.
+We performed extensive tests on each seat over several months under the guidance and supervision of a National Highway Transportation Safety Administration (NHTSA) certified Child Passenger Safety (CPS) Technician.
+We developed a set of comprehensive tests derived from our infant seat testing process and used these in conjunction with the crash test data to determine how well seats performed in daily use, and in terms of the measured forces of impact recorded during crash tests.

 Each convertible car seat in our review was compared side-by-side in multiple metrics.
-They were all tested in an identical manner with every opportunity to shine if they had the features and ability to do so.
-While every seat available for purchase in the US has met the minimum safety guidelines outlined by the Federal government, not all of them are easy to install or use, or offered an additional margin of protection compared to the seat next to it in the store.
+They were all tested in an identical manner with every opportunity to shine if they had the ability to do so.
+While all seats available for purchase in the US have met the minimum safety guidelines outlined by the Federal government, not all of them are easy to install and use, or offered an additional margin of protection compared to the seat next to it in the store.

 Crash Test Performance